celet-ff-io/luatalk-cli/README.md

 |English|[简体中文](./docs/README-zh_cn.md)|
 |---|---|

-## TODO

-- Complete README and USAGE.
-- Make different localization for different languages for help, if possible.

 ## Features

-- Article has **pages** make it easy to export to multiple files.
 - Build article from Lua file.
-Using Lua version 5.5.
+Lua version 5.5 is supported.
+- Articles here are mainly for being compile by [Typst](https://github.com/typst/typst), which is great to render fancy document in pages.
+- Dump article JSON as intermediate file to be loaded by LuaTalk again, usually to keep a page-concatenated version, if needed.
+- Dump article to JSON format for [MomoTalk Editor](https://github.com/U1805/momotalk/) if you want.

 ## Usage